Written evidence submitted by The National Literacy Trust

 In addition, the parents of the most vulnerable children frequently lack the skills, confidence and motivation to support their learning outside of a school environment.
 A survey conducted by the Sutton Trust and Public First found that just 37% of parents in the C2DE social grade were confident teaching their children and explaining things when they are learning from home, compared with 47% of those in the ABC1 grade.
 Research also shows that disadvantaged families are likely to have less capacity to support their children’s home-schooling during this period: those with the lowest household income were six times less likely to be able to work from home and three times less likely to be able to self-isolate.

 Research from the Child Poverty Action Group found that families with dependent children are likely to be negatively affected by the financial, emotional and physical implications of lockdown.
-Many families are concerned about their finances, particularly when the closure of schools has led to mounting utility bills and food bills: An ONS survey found that 39% of parents have had their household finances affected by COVID-19 compared to 22% of non-parents, while a survey from the Food Foundation found that 5 million people living in households with children have experienced food insecurity since lockdown started.
+Many families are concerned about their finances, particularly when the closure of schools has led to mounting utility bills and food bills: An ONS survey found that 39% of parents have had their household finances affected by COVID-19 compared to 22% of non-parents, while Action for Children research shows that families reported being most worried about not being able to afford food, followed by electricity and gas, then nappies, and a survey from the Food Foundation found that 5 million people living in households with children have experienced food insecurity since lockdown started.
 Data from the Children’s Commissioner also shows that many children are living in overcrowded conditions, making it difficult to learn.
 It is likely that these challenges will indirectly impact on attainment.
 There are also long-term implications when many children’s charities are at risk of closing: the Childhood Trust estimate that 40% of child poverty charities in London will be forced to close within 6 months.
 This is worrying when we know that child poverty was already rising before coronavirus.